fahdkmsft/azureml-previews/previews/pipelines/docs/how-to-schedule-pipeline.md

 In this section, you'll learn how to create a time-based schedule for a pipeline job using CLI v2.

-> [!IMPORTANT]
+> [!NOTE]
 > Schedule can be defined only at the pipeline job level.
 If any job inside the pipeline has a schedule defined, the pipeline job creation will fail.

 ### Create cron schedule

 This section will show how to create a cron schedule based on standard crontab expression for a pipeline job.
-You can find the sample [cron scheduled pipeline yaml file](https://github.com/Azure/azureml-examples/tree/sdk-preview/cli/jobs/pipelines-with-components/basics/hello-pipeline-cron-schedule.yml) in the examples repository.
+You can find the [sample pipeline yaml file](https://github.com/Azure/azureml-examples/tree/sdk-preview/cli/jobs/pipelines-with-components/basics/hello-pipeline-cron-schedule.yml) in the examples repository.

 The following sample shows a pipeline job is scheduled to be triggered at 16:15PM every Monday in Eastern Standard Time (UTC-4).
-And its status is disabled.
+And the status of `schedule` is disabled, which means the sheduled jobs will not be triggered.

 ```YAML
 $schema: https://azuremlschemas.azureedge.net/latest/pipelineJob.schema.json